Nice-PLQ/framehost/README.md

 }, () => {
   console.log('the message has been sent, and there is no need to send the message again.');
   framehost.destroy();
 });

+// The following code will not continue to work because the destroy method has been invoked before. framehost.postMessage({
+  action: 'doSomething2',
+  data: 'I am a another message data',
+});
 ```